CowDogMoo/warpgate-templates/templates/ttpforge/README.md

 - Add or remove provisioning steps in the `provisioners` section
 - Adjust `targets` to change build platforms or AMI settings
 - Update environment variables in provisioners to change Ansible behavior
-- Modify the `ENTRYPOINT` environment variable to customize container startup behavior

 For more information on Warp Gate template configuration, see the [Warp Gate documentation](https://github.com/l50/warpgate).

----

-## About Atomic Red Team

-Atomic Red Team is a library of simple, focused tests mapped to the MITRE ATT&CK framework.
-It provides security teams with a way to test their defenses against specific adversary techniques in a controlled manner.
-For more information, visit the [Atomic Red Team GitHub repository](https://github.com/redcanaryco/atomic-red-team).